ryanmccarthy031/essays/README.md

 # Custom CSS and JavaScript in a Juncture Essay
-This example demonstrates the some mechanisms for embedding custom CSS and Javascript.
+This example page demonstrates the some mechanisms for embedding custom CSS and Javascript.

 <p class='smallText' markdown>